nodeontrain/nodeontrain.xyz/tuts/showing_all_users.md

 module.exports = UsersController;
 {% endhighlight %}

-To display the users themselves, we need to make a variable containing all the site’s users and then render each one by iterating through them in the index view.
+To display the users themselves, we need to make a variable containing all the site's users and then render each one by iterating through them in the index view.
 As you may recall from the corresponding action in the toy app, we can use `User.findAll` to pull all the users out of the database, assigning them to an `users` instance variable for use in the view.

 `app/controllers/users_controller.js`